 In 2020 our expedition was postponed due to Covid 19.
 That winter I helped to organise and run a virtual expedition with Susan Eaton and team mates Whitely and Jaci.
 This was intense and hard work but successful.
 The following spring I was invited to take on the role of Co-Leader for the Whale Research Program.
 This has involved connecting with whale researchers worldwide, holding zoom meetings at all hours of day and night.
 I have written a research proposal and introduced an ethics board at Kendal College, whereby I then presented the whale research proposal in order to gain ethics approval.
 Myself and Whitley who is the other Co-Leader have attended many meetings and training sessions and will be delivered training to the expedition team in order to carry out our research project which involves orca behaviour.
 Watch this space!

-Since accepting my place as a participant with Sea Women Expeditions back in 2019, I now realise that the "Women's Leadership Program" is not a one time event that will happen in Norway, but that actually my training in women's leadership began on day one from accepting my place.
+Since accepting my place as a participant with Sea Women Expeditions back in 2019, I now realise that the "Women's Leadership Program" is not a one time event that will happen in Norway, but that actually my training in women's leadership began on day one of accepting my place.
 Since then I have stretched myself doing more and more things outside of my comfort zone and certainly achieving more than I ever thought possible.
-Everything from navigating insurances, fundraising, doing press and promotion, dive training, founding ethics boards, leading a whale research program!
-Most recently I have become certified in Grant Writing for Wildlife Conservation, and just this weekend I completed an Expedition Leadership course delivered by Belinda Kirk of Explorers connect.
+Everything from navigating insurances, fundraising, doing press and promotion, dive training, founding ethics boards, becoming certified in Grant Writing for Wildlife Conservation, leading a whale research program!
+Most recently I have appointed Expedition Co-leader of our expedition to the High Arctic alongside Susan Eaton and Cynthia Matzyke.
+For this role I have completed an Expedition Leadership course delivered by Belinda Kirk of Explorers Connect.
 Belinda has walked across Nicaragua, searched for camels in China's Desert of Death, discovered ancient rock paintings in Lesotho, pioneered inclusive expeditions for people with disabilities, lead dozens of youth development expeditions around the world and gained a Guinness World Record for rowing unsupported around Britain.
 An expert expedition leader and Fellow of the Royal Geographical Society, Belinda has managed remote trips for, amongst others Ray Mears, Chris Ryan & Bear Grylls!
-I also now plan on pushing my boundaries even further by completing my STCW and Eng1 Medical which will certify me to work at sea!
+I have also completed my STCW and Eng1 Medical at the Seascope Maritime Training Academy in Liverpool!
+Furthermore, in summer 2022 I travelled to Monterey Bay in California for a Sea Women Expeditions training camp where we practiced cold water snorkelling, underwater videography and a host of team building exercises!
 You can keep up to date with all my hard work, preparations and follow everything I am getting up to in the updates section of my Go Fund Me page!

 Sea Women Expeditions